Agenda

 Walnut Creek should formally designate and sign safety corridors on high-risk roads.
 Safety corridor designation can help communicate risk, focus traffic safety work, and unlock tools such as doubled fines where allowed.

-Use signal timing to discourage dangerous speeding during off-peak and nighttime hours.
+Use signal timing to slow high-risk corridors during off-peak and nighttime hours.

 Cost